 - Some understanding of Arc Flash and Electrical Shock Hazard

 - Importance of ergonomics in equipment and workplace design.

 This course covers important concepts in the realm of construction and workplace safety.
 This course is designed to cater to Project Engineers, Construction Personnel, Construction Supervision, Principals/Owners of Construction Firms and Construction Administrative Staff.
-This course begins with importance of safety, supported by safety statistics and clarification of “myths” about need for safe practices at work and at home.
+This course begins with the importance of safety, supported by safety statistics and clarification of “myths” about the need for safe practices at work and at home.

 Topics to be Covered:

-- Importance of safety in workplace
+- Importance of safety in the workplace

 - Methods and best practices for identification, quantification and mitigation of safety risks

 - PPE, Personal Protective Equipment, and its proper use